Aside from the obvious problem of raising children alone, single-parent families often face significantly different challenges than married couples.

 Currently, the demand for RAP exceeds resources, so the RAP waiting list is closed.
 However, you can register here to receive an automatic email notification when it reopens for new application.

-Unemployment Insurance (UI) provides temporary financial assistance to workers unemployed through no fault of their own — for up to 26 weeks.
+Unemployment Insurance (UI) provides temporary financial assistance to workers unemployed through no fault of their own.
 As a condition of eligibility, you are required to actively seek suitable employment each week that you are collecting benefits.

-The new Governor’s Scholarship Program establishes a single, consolidated aid program for residents who are undergraduates at in-state public and private institutions of higher education in Connecticut.
+The new Roberta B. Willis Scholarship (formerly the Governor’s Scholarship) establishes a single, consolidated aid program for residents who are undergraduates at in-state public and private institutions of higher education in Connecticut.

 This need-based scholarship program replaces the state’s existing student aid programs —